Fashion Designers Need To Know CAD To Stay Competitive

 You do not need to be an expert at all of these programs.
 However, the more programs you know the more opportunities you will have, and you will find it easier to transition between jobs.

-I suggest to become an expert in at least one CAD program and one vector based program.
+I suggest becoming an expert in at least one CAD program and one vector based program.
 Then it is a good idea to either take a crash course or weekend or evening class on the others maybe once a year just so you are not totally in the dark about how they work.

 Fashion Tech Business Series